MiguelRossi/PunkAPI/README.md

 - Creating modules
 - Find alternatives to the repository pattern (Mediator?)

-Two more branches adding:
+One more branches adding:
-- Room
 - Koin

-A single branch with:
-- Volley instead of Retrofit
-- GSON instead of Moshi
-- RxJava instead of coroutines
-- Picasso instead of Glide

-From the previous one, another two adding:
+Another two adding:
 - Realm
 - Dagger2